-Anyone who has not received a catalogue or who would like an extra to share with a friend or non-resident can obtain one at Central Office or by calling 286-4245.
+Anyone who has not received a catalog or who would like an extra to share with a friend or non-resident can obtain one at Central Office or by calling 286-4245.

-Depending on the success of the program, the District hopes to continue to offer expanded adult education opportunites into the 2018-2019 academic year and beyond.
+Depending on the success of the program, the District hopes to continue to offer expanded adult education opportunities into the 2018-2019 academic year and beyond.